afiodorov/afiodorov.github.io/_posts/2017-05-16-lessons-learned-programming.md

 However *this time* I need to score using `model.contribtutions` function, so I want to reuse most of the code above, but change just 1 line in the middle.
-However read_csv, process_csv, model.score & write csv is all coupled in the
+However read_csv, process_csv, model.score & write csv are all coupled in the
 above function.
 The reason it is all coupled because the author, me, didn't think at the time that I would need to call `.contributions` in the above function.